Banele992/Snake-Game/README.md

-Here’s a comprehensive and professional `README.md` for your **Snake Game in Java (Swing)**, inspired by your Agri-Energy Connect example:

----

 # 🐍🎮 Java Snake Game

 **Java Snake Game** is a classic arcade-style snake game implemented using **Java Swing**.
 This project showcases core concepts of 2D game development, event handling, collision detection, and state management using object-oriented programming in Java.